Everything you need to know about baby orcas

 On Baja Adventures marine expeditions:

-• Guests ride aboard Loreto national park authorized anbd approved boat equipped for safe, low-impact wildlife viewing, including on-board facilities for comfort.
+• Guests ride aboard Loreto national park authorized and approved boat “LA PUMA” equipped for safe, low-impact wildlife viewing, including on-board facilities for comfort.

 • Trips are led by bilingual naturalist guides, wildlife experts, conservationist, and experienced local captains who share deep insights into orca behavior, ecology, and conservation.

-• Baja Adventures stands out as a pioneer in regenerative tourism, actively restoring ecosystems and supporting local communities while providing meaningful wildlife experiences.
+• Baja Adventures stands out as a pioneer in regenerative tourism operator in the area, actively restoring ecosystems and supporting local communities while providing meaningful wildlife experiences.

 • Importantly, Baja Adventures reinvests 10% of net profits into local conservation projects, reinforcing their commitment to the protection of orcas, calves, and marine biodiversity.